How to find a research assistant position for international students if you are a high school or undergraduate student?

 What is a research assistant?

-Another alternative is to find a research assistant position outside of a formal program.
+Another alternative is to find a research assistant position for international students outside of a formal program.
 However, these positions are difficult to find and lack organization or stability, so you need to be clear about your thoughts and determine whether the job of this position is in line with your expectations in advance.

-• Formal Research Assistant Program
+- Formal Research Assistant Program

 If you are interested in a complete project and you have time to participate in the project as it progresses, you can consider a formal research assistant project.
 There are existing schools with such positions, such as the MIT Institute of Science and Stanford University‘s Office of Science Extension Programs, and the MIT Research Institute recruits 70 student assistants each year.